 The charismatic and unpredictable American sprinter whose Olympic 200m gold was just the start of a bizarre and memorable saga on the track.

-Shawn Crawford burst onto the scene with a showman's flair and blistering speed, winning the 200-meter gold at the 2004 Athens Olympics.
-Known for his explosive starts and vibrant personality, he seemed poised for track stardom.
-His career, however, took a series of unexpected turns.
+Shawn Crawford won the 200-meter gold at the 2004 Athens Olympics with a showman's flair and blistering speed.
+His explosive starts and vibrant personality defined his early career.
 In the 2008 Beijing 200m final, he finished fourth but was upgraded to silver after two runners ahead of him were disqualified.
-In a gesture of sportsmanship that became legendary, he later attempted to give his medal to the original fourth-place finisher, his friend Churandy Martina.
-Crawford's later years were marred by a two-year suspension for missing drug tests, which he and his coach contested as a paperwork error following his retirement.
-His legacy is a complex mix of supreme talent, theatrical generosity, and the harsh administrative realities of modern sport.
+In a gesture of sportsmanship, he later attempted to give his medal to the original fourth-place finisher, his friend Churandy Martina.
+Crawford's later years included a two-year suspension for missing drug tests, which he and his coach contested as a paperwork error following his retirement.
+Born in 1978, the American sprinter's career blends supreme talent, theatrical generosity, and the harsh administrative realities of modern sport.

 1965–1980